jenniferemshepherd/CV/README.md

 ## Skills

+#### Maths and Logic
 #### Eager Learner
-I love learning and improving.
-In the last few years I have explored cycling, creative writing, coding, .
-As a teacher, I researched and tried new strategies, from making time gains through efficient resource distribution or making *students* think more through peer assessment.
-I do weekly strength and conditioning work and the first step fascinates me: develop my neurological pathways to learn how to perform physical movements properly.
-My proficiency improves faster from this than any muscle growth.

-#### Maths and Logic
-I've always loved Problem Solving, completing 15 A Level modules in the subject (leaving school with 2.5 Maths A Levels).
-In my first 2 years teaching I was Gifted&Talented Co-ordinator, organising the popular Maths Challenge and puzzle days with neighbouring schools.
+I love reflecting and improving.
+#### Written Communication
+My most recent project was a writing course.

 #### Verbal Communication
-I honed the ability to ask questions that would tease out misconceptions from my students and clarify the direction their learning needed to take next (and thus what was required of me).
+Whilst teaching I honed the ability to ask questions that would tease out misconceptions from my students and clarify the direction their learning needed to take next (and thus what was required of me).
 I loved finding innovative ways to communicate an idea or subject content and encouraged students in their oracy.
-I developed modules that developed talk by scaffolding speech through the use of connectives and other grammatical tools.
-During this time I really critiqued my own communication and assessed the devices I use to ensure clarity for those listening.

-#### Written Communication
-DBAW course

 #### Disciplined
 In May 2016 I was approached to take a charity place in RideLondon (100 miles).
 I took up road cycling and began training; I joined Islington Cycle Club to find a community to learn with.
-6 weeks later I had ridden coast-to-coast (Morecambe -> Bridlington, 175miles).
+6 weeks later I cycled coast-to-coast (Morecambe -> Bridlington, 175miles).
 So far I've ridden track at the Olympic Velodrome, several Tour de France climbs, Manchester -> London, London -> Amsterdam and many other epic climbs in Spain and the High Tatras, all self-supported.
 In **December 2016** I won the club award for **Most Improved Rider**.

+## Interests
+- Road Cycling
+- Writing
+- Mental Wellbeing: yoga, mindfulness, meditation
+- Strength & Conditioning
+- Social justice and promoting equality

 ## Education

 #### Makers Academy (November 2017 - March 2018)
 - Curious and passionate about code.
 [PROVIDE EVIDENCE]
 - Fast, independent learner [PROVIDE EVIDENCE]
 - Great collaborator [PROVIDE EVIDENCE]